nathanleclaire/blog/content/post/seamless-docker-multihost-overlay-networking-with-machine-swarm-and-compose-ft-rethinkdb.markdown

 ```

 This way, we can open an SSH tunnel to the instance running in the cloud,
 without needing to expose the port publicly on the Internet.
+You should now be
+able to access the RethinkDB admin console at `localhost:8080` on your local
+workstation.

 {{%img src="/images/ansible/rethink.png" %}}